JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 ### `ENTRYPOINT`

-After building an image from this Dockerfile, we need to tell Docker what to run when we create and run a container. `ENTRYPOINT` does just that - it tells Docker:
+After building an image from this Dockerfile, we need to tell Docker what to run when we create and run a container. `ENTRYPOINT` does just that—it tells Docker:

 > Hey, when you run a container with this image, run `node /index.js`!